-Analysis of RC filters

-Low-pass filter

-Consider a resistor and capacitor arranged in series as shown in Figure 3.
-The resistor is driven with a sinusoidal voltage, $V{\rm in} = V \sin(\omega t)$ where the frequency ω would be in radians/second and is something we control as an input.
-The voltage between the resistor and capacitor will be considered the output of the circuit, $V{\rm out}$.
+Analysis of RC filters Low-pass filter Consider a resistor and capacitor arranged in series as shown in Figure 1.
+This circuit is the same one we studied last week.
+In last week's lab we drove this circuit with a low frequency square wave at $V{\rm in}$ and watched the voltage at $V{\rm out}$ exponentially converge as the capacitor charged.
+We also saw that if we increased the frequency of the square wave, we reached as state where the capacitor didn't fully charge such that $V{\rm out}$ was less than $V{\rm in}$.
+As we continued to increase the frequency, the capacitor had no time to charge and thus the voltage $V{\rm out}$ became relatively constant at the the average value of $V{\rm in}$.
+Now let's consider this same problem a little more analytically but using a sinusoidal input voltage.
+The resistor is driven with an external sources as $V{\rm in} = V \sin(\omega t)$ where the frequency ω would be in radians/second and is something we control.
 Since the circuit is composed of linear components, then the output voltage must of the same frequency as the input signal.
-By linear components we mean that the voltage and current are linearly related - not that the current is proportional to the square of the voltage or some such law.
-At this point, we will ask you to accept that the frequency of the output doesn't change and we can check this experimentally in the lab to confirm this statement.
-While the frequency can't change, the amplitude can change and there can also be a shift in phase from output to input.
+By linear components we mean that the voltage and current are linearly related - not that the current is proportional to the square of the voltage or some other such law.
+At this point, we will ask you to accept that the frequency of the output doesn't change and we can check this experimentally in the lab to confirm the assumption.
+While the frequency of the output can't change, the amplitude can and there can also be a shift in phase from output to input.
 For example, if the input was a sine and the output was a cosine, we would say the output shifted in phase by 90 degrees.
-In general, the output will have a form $V{\rm out} = AV \sin(\omega t + \phi)$.
-Here, A represents the relative amplitude of the output.
+In general, the output will have a form $V{\rm out} = AV\sin(\omega t + \phi)$.
+Here, A represents the relative amplitude of the output compared to the input and φ the phase.